HardisonCo/.github/international/brunei/bn-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with bn_Health systems in Brunei.
+This document outlines how HMS-ACT is integrated with bn-health systems in Brunei.